GewoonIraj/CopyAssetsTool/README.md

 ## How to Use

 1. Clone or download this repository.
+2. Install the required packages: `pip install colorama`.
-2. Run `py CopyAssetsTool.py`.
+3. Run `py CopyAssetsTool.py`.
-3. Follow the prompts to set up your paths in `config.json`.
+4. Follow the prompts to set up your paths in `config.json`.
 - **Note:** It's recommended to use the `Next2UAF` path, for example: `\[TML] Next2UAF\output\`.

 That's it!
 Enjoy.